asokratis/python-currency-anywhere/README.md

 > You can either use optional parameter **currencynamelist** for entering a list that is similar to the currency name list within our [currency configurations](currency_configurations.py) or use the optional parameter **symbollist** for entering a list of symbols that match with the symbols list found in our [currency configurations](currency_configurations.py) (case insensitive).

+#### How do I sort the output?

+> By default, the output is sorted by date in ascending order and then by currency symbol in ascending order.
+Use the optional flag parameter **sort_by_symbol** to sort instead by currency symbol in ascending order and then by date in ascending order.

 #### I am a free user in Fixer.
 Can I use any base currencies with this script?

 > Yes.
 Currently, Fixer only allows EUR as their base currency for free users.
 Our script does some workarounds to closely resemble of fetching results with a different base currency.
 If you used the old Fixer without API key, for a limited time, you can use any base currency by registering a [legacy account](https://fixer.io/signup/legacy).
 Just do not forget to add the flag parameter **legacy_user** when using our script.